 Discover interesting details about the steel pen nib manufacturing processes, key entrepreneurs and the lives of the men, women and children who worked long hours in pen factories to make this trade so successful in terms of production, reputation and improving literacy.

 Learn of the ingenuity of the city’s entrepreneurs and the tough working lives of the men, women, and children, who helped make Birmingham world market leaders in this industry.

 As the Museum is located in Birmingham’s Jewellery Quarter our talks also include intriguing and engaging facts about the Jewellery Quarter.

-Talks are currently held online via Zoom and have a minumum cost of £40.
+Talks are held online via Zoom or in person depending on location and have a minumum cost of £40-50.

 To arrange talks please contact the Museum for further details and to discuss arrangements in full.